TedLivist/mac-forum/README.md

 - Once the server is up, open this link `http://localhost:3000` on your browser

 ### Run tests
-Run `rspec` on the terminal to run the test
+Run `rspec` on the terminal to run the tests

 ## Authors